-ARTICLE 10 - OVERTIME 1 2 3 10.1 Overtime work must be approved in advance by the Employer and shall be paid at 4 a rate of one and one-half (1-1/2) times the employee's straight time hourly regular rate.
-Employees gualify for overtime compensation under the following conditions: 5 6 7 a.
-Any one of the following constitutes overtime: 8 (1) Work in excess of the daily work shift for full-time employees or part time 9 10 scheduled employees assigned to scheduled work period positions; 11 (2) Work in excess of forty (40) hours in one (1) work week performed by 12 overtime-eligible employees assigned to scheduled or nonscheduled work 13 period positions; or 14 15 (3) For hospital personnel assigned to a fourteen (14) day schedule, work in 16 excess of eight (8) hours in a twenty four (24) hour period or eighty (80) 17 hours in a fourteen (14) day period.
-18 19 b.
-The federal Fair Labor Standards Act and the Washington State Minimum 20 Wage Act govern which positions are overtime eligible and required to track 21 time.
+10.1.
+Overtime work must be approved in advance by the Employer and shall be paid at a rate of one and one-half (1-1/2) times the employee's straight time hourly rate.
+Employees qualify for overtime compensation under the following conditions:

+- a.
+Any one of the following constitutes overtime: - 1.
+Work in excess of the daily work shift for full-time employees or part time scheduled employees assigned to scheduled work period positions; - 2.
+Work in excess of forty (40) hours in one (1) work week performed by overtimeeligible employees assigned to scheduled or nonscheduled work period positions; or - For hospital personnel assigned to a fourteen (14) day schedule, work in excess of eight (8) hours in a twenty four (24) hour period or eighty (80) hours in a fourteen (14) day period. - b.
+The federal Fair Labor Standards Act and the Washington State Minimum Wage Act govern which positions are overtime eligible and required to track time.
 Appendix I details job classifications that are overtime eligible.
-Appendix 22 23 III details job classifications that are exempt from overtime, however certain positions in these classifications may be determined to be overtime eligible if 24 the employee's combination of FTE and salary falls below the federal or state 25 threshold to be overtime exempt.
-Employees assigned to excepted work period 26 positions normally do not qualify for overtime pay.
-Under circumstances in 27 which the employee is directed to work an excessive amount of overtime, the 28 Assistant Vice President of Human Resources may authorize additional 29 compensation in cash or compensatory time off not to exceed one and one-half 30 times the employee's regular rate.
-The employee may petition the Assistant 31 32 Vice President of Human Resources for compensation of the directed overtime.
-33
+Appendix III details job classifications that are exempt from overtime, however certain positions in these classification may be determined to be overtime eligible if the employee's combination of FTE and salary falls below the federal or state threshold to be overtime exempt.
+Employees assigned to excepted work period positions normally do not qualify for overtime pay.
+Under circumstances in which the employee is directed to work an excessive amount of overtime, the Assistant Vice President of Human Resources may authorize additional compensation in cash or compensatory time off not to exceed one and one-half times the employee's regular rate.
+The employee may petition the Assistant Vice President of Human Resources for compensation of the directed overtime.

-- All time that the employee is in a pay status, such as sick leave time or vacation time offannual leave, shall be used for purposes of calculating the work day and work week. - 3738 10.3 Compensatory Time.
+10.2.
+All time that the employee is in a pay status, such as sick leave or annual leave, shall be used for purposes of calculating the work day and work week.

+10.3.
+Compensatory Time.

-A. Overtime hours shall be compensated on a salary payment basis, unless the employee requests and is granted compensatory time off, (at the rate of one and one-half (1-1/2) times the hours worked) in lieu of pay.
+- A. Overtime hours shall be compensated on a salary payment basis, unless the employee requests and is granted compensatory time off, (at the rate of one and one-half (1-1/2) times the hours worked) in lieu of pay.
 Such compensatory time off shall be scheduled at a time which is mutually acceptable to the employee and the supervisor.
-In general, employees shall be allowed to take
+In general, employees shall be allowed to take requested compensatory time off unless it causes staffing to fall below a minimum staffing level as determined by the Employer. - B. If compensation is paid to an employee for accrued compensatory time, such compensation shall be paid at the regular rate earned by the employee at the time the employee receives such payment.